 - Father To His Students: Mr. Holland becomes one of these over time as he helps all his students out.
 They repay the love at the end.

-- Gilligan Cut: Several, one with regards to Louis getting excited over playing the drums (probably expecting something more glamorous like the snares) and cutting to him playing the bass drum.
+- Description Cut: Several, one with regards to Louis getting excited over playing the drums (probably expecting something more glamorous like the snares) and cutting to him playing the bass drum.
 Another happens with Principal Jacobs asking Mr. Holland what he knew about marching bands and his Oh, Crap! look jumps to him out on the field with the band.

 - Ignorant of the Call: This trope applies to this movie so much that it could have easily been called Ignorant of the Call: The Motion Picture.
 Glenn Holland believes he wasted his life because he became a music teacher instead of becoming famous as a composer.
 His current and former students, his friends, and his family (all of whose lives he shaped for the better) disagree.
 Strongly disagree.